awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-buckets.rst

 Delete an Empty Bucket
 ----------------------

-To delete an empty bucket, build a :aws-java-class:`DeleteBucketRequest <services/sqs/model/DeleteBucketRequest>` with a bucket name and pass it to the |s3client|'s :methodname:`deleteBucket` method.
+Build a :aws-java-class:`DeleteBucketRequest <services/sqs/model/DeleteBucketRequest>`
+with a bucket name and pass it to the |s3client| :methodname:`deleteBucket` method.

 **Imports**